mnckapilan/stoic-tabs/README.md

 # stoic-tabs
-A Chrome extension that displays a stoic quote when opening a new tab
+A Chrome and Firefox extension that displays a stoic quote when opening a new tab